Ankle Arthroplasty (Total Ankle Replacement)

 Arthroplasty can relieve pain and restore enough function in a joint to allow a person to perform normal daily activities.

 Ankle replacement surgery may make sense for you if you have severe arthritis in your ankle.
 This can cause symptoms like severe pain, inflammation, and stiffness, which can lead to difficulty walking.
-The main types of ankle arthritis are:

 - You will receive general anesthesia, which will make you sleep so that you feel no pain or discomfort during the procedure.

-- We may make other necessary repairs.
+- Your doctor may make other necessary repairs.